nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * The fields defined in the above Form object are `StringField`, `PasswordField`, `IntegerField`, `BooleanField`, `DateTimeField`, `SelectField`
 * validators and other options can be defined in the field initialization
 * The first input to the Field class initialization would be the label of the field
-* While defining the `SelectField`, an input named `choices` can be provided as a list of tuples of vale, text.
+* While defining the `SelectField`, an input named `choices` can be provided as a list of tuples of (value, text).
 These tuples will define the options of the select list
 * For `DateTimeField`, the `format` input will specify the time string format in which the input should be provided in the web page
 * For defining a `textarea` input, additional input of `widget=TextArea()` can be provided to the `StringField`